Conflict of Interest

 - CSU website to review the five kinds of economic interest and the policy on conflict of interest.

 Conflict of Interest Handbook

-In August 2009, the California State University Office of General Counsel issued a Conflict of Interest (COI) Handbook for CSU employees to provide guidance to employees in both designated and undesignated positions.
+The California State University Office of General Counsel has issued a Conflict of Interest (COI) Handbook for CSU employees to provide guidance to employees in both designated and undesignated positions.
 The handbook can be accessed at OGC CSU Conflict of Interest Handbook (PDF).